spcCodes/Apparel_color_detection/README.md

 d) All the trained models and tits label files are kept in **models** folder

-e) The utilities or helper functions which are required throughout the project are kept in utils.py insode **utils** folder
+e) The utilities or helper functions which are required throughout the project are kept in utils.py inside **utils** folder

 f) **app.py** was written for a flask python wrapper to start the server kernel.
 Also the **test_classifier.py** is on the client side to test it given a web based api